 It’s called the Shitty First Draft, hereby referred as an SFD.

-Continue reading “Building a Shitty First Draft in Dynamics 365 and the Power Platform”
+Continue reading “Building an SFD in Dynamics 365 and the Power Platform” →

 As Microsoft Practice Lead for Codec in UK and Northern Ireland, I’m regularly thinking how Codec has grown a Microsoft Dynamics practice from a small team of 2 people to over 100 Microsoft ‘Power Platform‘ Consultants, in little over four years.
 In the past two years, our Belfast team has experienced rapid growth with exciting plans to grow further.
 Building teams at such a rate can challenge any company of any size, but Codec’s success has not come around by accident or luck.